AdriaticOrg/sdd/features/VATDate.md

 # VAT Date

 VAT Date functionality enables posting of VAT on a different date as posting date.
-VAT Date is transferred to VAT and General ledger entries and used in corresponding reports and functionalities (VAT calculation, VAT Statement etc.).
+VAT Date is transferred to General ledger Entries and is used in corresponding reports to print information about VAT Date.
 VAT Date is added to General Journal, Sales, Purchase and Service documents.

 > Range: 13.062.525..13.062.550